-Loss of Sight in One Eye (permanent) means the permanent and irrecoverable loss of sight (whether aided or unaided) in one eye, because of Sickness or Injury to the extent that visual acuity in the eye, on a Snellen Scale after correction by a suitable lens is less than 6/60, or to the extent that the visual field is reduced to 20 degrees or less of arc.
+The loss of sight in one eye must not be correctable by surgical procedures, implants or any other means.

 Loss of Speech (permanent) means the total and irrecoverable loss of the ability to produce intelligible speech, because of permanent damage to the larynx or its nerve supply or to the speech centres of the brain, due to Sickness or Injury.

-Lupus (of specified severity) requires diagnosis confirmed by an appropriate specialist Medical Practitioner and such diagnosis must be based on the current diagnostic criteria established by the American College of Rheumatology or Systemic Lupus International Collaborating Clinics Classification Criteria.
+Lupus (of specified severity) means definite diagnosis of systemic lupus erythmatosus (SLE) confirmed by an appropriate specialist Medical Practitioner based on the current classification criteria established by the American College of Rheumatology or Systemic Lupus International Collaborating Clinics Classification Criteria.
 Pathological evidence of such diagnosis must be provided.
 There must also be evidence-based involvement of one of the following systems: